NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 4/House Spirits With a Large Number of Regenerating Pies.md

 health:
   - name: ""
   - name: "HP"
-    desc: "46, if the house spirits take this much damage, they aren’t killed, but they do flee the school and don’t return"
+    desc: "46, if the house spirits take this much damage, they aren&#x27;t killed, but they do flee the school and don&#x27;t return"
 perception:
   - name: ""
   - name: "Stealth DC 13"